 As part of our commitment to positively contribute to the communities in which we operate in a sustainable manner and invest in long-term impactful initiatives, Methanex in Egypt provides training and capacity building workshops to different groups within the Damietta community to enhance services provided and individuals’ living standards.

 In 2018, Methanex in Egypt worked with the International Labour Organization (ILO) to provide the Get Ahead for Women in Enterprise training to 108 women from Damietta in the first four rounds of the project.
 Get Ahead is designed to address the practical and strategic needs of low-income women in enterprise by strengthening their basic business and people management skills.
+Given the success of the training, Methanex Egypt provided 66 of the GET Ahead for Women beneficiaries with further entrepreneurship and business skills training.
+Furthermore, of these 66 beneficiaries 27 women were selected to receive in-kind funding from Methanex, to help them grow their businesses.
+During the same year, Methanex and the ILO delivered GET Ahead for Women in Enterprise Train the Trainer training to 25 women from Damietta in collaboration with the National Council for Women to ensure the sustainability of the program in the future.

 Over the years Methanex in Egypt continued to support the community in Damietta by sponsoring annual capacity-building programs in Sananya, Kafr El Battikh and Kafr Saad.
 These have included workshops on kindergarten teacher training, product development and marketing for income-generating projects, and strategic planning for NGOs.